-One of the strongest skills an individual can have is their ability to create and foster relationships with other people.
-When navigating more challenging conversations, like disagreements and consoling someone in emotional distress, it’s critical to learn how to respond to others’ needs.
+One of the strongest skillsets an individual can build is their ability to create and foster relationships with other people.
+When navigating more challenging interactions, such as disagreements or consoling someone in emotional distress, it’s important to learn how to uphold boundaries while responding to others’ needs.
 Healthy connections to other human beings enhances resilience and reduces anxiety and depression.